 - Probiotics– Men that have previously had prostatitis have a 20%-50% risk of a recurrence (1).
 Research has also found that men with chronic prostatitis have lower levels of seminal lactobacilli than healthy men (3).

 - Curcumin– a potent bioactive constituent in the spice Turmeric.
 Turmeric is regularly used in India for cooking and in traditional medicine.
-A clinical study was carried out to see if a combination of curcumin and calendula was able to help treat chronic non-bacterial prostatitis (4).
+A clinical study was carried out to see if a combination of curcumin and calendula treatment was able to help treat chronic non-bacterial prostatitis (4).

 - Saw palmetto – is regularly used to treat prostate enlargement.
 This is because of its ability to reduce DHT, which is a potent hormone that plays an essential role in prostate enlargement.
 Saw palmetto also has potent anti-inflammatory properties and has been suggested as a potential treatment for prostatitis.